joannatg/algorithmScripting/advanced/validateUSTelephoneNumbers/instructions.md

-Return true if the passed string is a valid US phone number
+<p>Return true if the passed string is a valid US phone number.</p>

-The user may fill out the form field any way they choose as long as it is a valid US number.
-The following are all valid formats for US numbers:
+<p>The user may fill out the form field any way they choose as long as it is a valid US number.
+The following are all valid formats for US numbers:</p>

 555-555-5555